Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

 # Connecting

-First, we'll go through how to set up a `profiles.yml` file, which is the best solution for an individual using Granite on his or her local machine.
-Second, we'll look at other ways of passing the configuration into granite.
+First, we'll go through how to set up a `profiles.yml` file, which is the best solution for an individual using Metrics Layer on his or her local machine.
+Second, we'll look at other ways of passing the configuration into Metrics Layer.

 ## Profile set up